 When you’re just starting out you may simply see the end result of any cash received land in your main bank account.

-But, under the hood, there’s a bunch of things to be aware of like whether you’ve charged GST (in Australia), which currency it’s in, what cut the payment services take for processing etc.
+But, under the hood, there’s a bunch of things to be aware of like whether you’ve charged GST (in Australia) or VAT (in the UK), which currency it’s in, what cut the payment services take for processing etc.

 We therefore always recommend setting up an extra bank feed in Xero for these payment services.